 Physical exercise also appears to boost brain plasticity through its impact on brain-derived neurotrophic factors, functional connectivity, and the basal ganglia—the part that is responsible for motor control and learning.

-Practice Alertness:
+Practise Alertness:

 Alertness entails completely immersing your mind in the present moment, without ruminating over the past or contemplating the future.
 Being aware of the sights, sounds, and sensations around you is key.
-Studies show that cultivating and practicing alertness can foster the brain’s neuroplasticity.
+Studies show that cultivating and practising alertness can foster the brain’s neuroplasticity.

 Without Neuroplasticity, it would be difficult to learn or improve brain function.